 Health coaches and nutritionist programs and/or certifications receive general knowledge on nutrition, with less focus on the sciences, different disease processes, and medical nutrition therapy.
 Health coaches often offer expertise and knowledge on specific topics involving nutrition and wellness, but did not receive their nutrition education formally or earn the RD/RDN credential.
 However, both RDs/RDNs and health coaches share a similar mission – serve as catalysts for change to positively impact the health and wellness of individuals and groups.

 To get started, sign up for your Initial Consult by filling out the Initial Consult Inquiry Form.
-Be sure to include your main health goal(s) on the form, and you will receive a response directly from Sarah within 1 to 2 business days (or sooner!).
+Be sure to include your main health goal(s) on the form, and you will receive a response from us within 1 to 2 business days.

 At this time, we do not accept payment through private insurance coverage, Medicare, or Medicaid.
 However, we are able to provide you with a receipt upon request that you can submit to your insurance company for reimbursement.
 Please be aware that a receipt does not guarantee nutrition counseling reimbursement, so make sure to check with your insurance provider prior to your appointment to determine if nutrition counseling is covered by your plan.